 This jacket is designed to be the only jacket you will need as a parent of young children from pregnancy through toddlerhood (possibly preschooler).
 You can wear the jacket while pregnant, while front carrying a child, while back wearing a child, and then when wearing no child.
 It’s extremely versatile and I used it to take my daughter to her sitter and then walk home.
 I could easily roll the panel into the carrier when not in use.
 This would be an excellent coat to use for anyone who wants to try backpacking with little kids since it’s pretty lightweight as well.

-This coat was designed and manufactured in Colorado.
-Mountain Marsupial is owned by a wife and husband with three kids.
-In addition to owning Mountain Marsupial, Amy is a registered nurse with over 17 years of experience.
+This coat was designed in Colorado.
+Wanderling is small business owned by a wife and husband with three kids.
+In addition to owning Wanderling, Amy is a registered nurse with over 17 years of experience.